lanainland/lanainland.github.io/_travel/rome.md

 category: italy
 ---

+Italy is one of those countries where every place and every corner feels like a picture.
+This is especially true for Rome.
+It doesn’t matter where you turn - whether it’s the amazing architecture, the variety of details or simply the way the light hits at just the perfect angle - all pictures somehow turn out great!

 There is so much to see and do in Rome, so much history.
 It is by far one of my favourite cities in Europe.
 I had a really hard time deciding which photos to pick so here are my favourite moments.

 ![keyhole, pantheon and fountains](./assets/img/travel/italy/rome/rome2.jpg){: width="100%"}